NGWA guidance document

-NGWA published Groundwater and PFAS: State of Knowledge and Practice, a guidance document on per- and polyfluoroalkyl substances (PFAS).
-The guidance document,
+NGWA published Groundwater and PFAS: State of Knowledge and Practice, a guidance document on per- and polyfluoroalkyl substances (PFAS) in 2017.
+Created by 36 NGWA

-created by 36 NGWA volunteers who spent 1100 hours on it over 12 months, is a comprehensive eight-part piece exploring the potentially hazardous, and widely discussed, compounds in groundwater and soil.
-NGWA published the document to identify the
+volunteers who spent 1100 hours on it over the course of 12 months, it is a comprehensive eight-part piece exploring the potentially hazardous, and widely discussed, compounds in groundwater and soil.
+NGWA published the document to identify the known science and

-known science and knowledge related to per- and polyfluoroalkyl (PFAS) compounds.
-It summarizes the fate, transport, remediation, and treatment of PFAS, as well as current technologies, methods, and field procedures.
+knowledge related to PFAS; it summarizes the fate, transport, remediation, and treatment of PFAS, as well as current technologies, methods, and field procedures.

 NGWA PFAS event

 Fate of PFAS: From Groundwater to Tap Water Conference